MohamedTamer94/dependencies-resolver/README.md

 # DependencyResolver
 [WIP] A java CLI to resolve all the dependencies declared for the a specific maven artifact.
-Please see the [Wiki](https://github.com/MohamedTamer94/DependencyResolver/wiki) for more information
+Please see the [wiki](https://github.com/MohamedTamer94/DependencyResolver/wiki) for more information.